feabhas/pico-starter-project/README.md

 ## Basic Debugging with GDB/OpenOCD (Raspberry Pi Debug Probe)

-Fisrt we need to start amn OpenOCD session on the host machine.
+First, we need to start an OpenOCD session on the host machine.

 As we are connecting with a particular adapter with some specific target, we need to source both the SWD interface and the target configs,